jw15/wildflower-finder/README.md

 * Trained model with train/test split (80% train) of remaining images (n = 1,220)
     * Model accuracy on validation data: .97
     * Misclassified 4/306 flowers
+    * Accuracy with random guessing, given the class imbalance, would be .09.

 ![](https://user-images.githubusercontent.com/17363251/27237307-dfb1768c-5285-11e7-8986-8b2455a2a988.png)